bpmdevr/JSONSample/README.md

 To see this project in your local computer,

-Clone this repo, run npm install and node index.js.
+Clone this repo, run npm install and run node index.js.